What your customers want from their shopping experience

 So be nice.
 Don’t make people register.
 Let them check out as a guest.

-We’ve written about how much packaging influences a customer’s experience (link to that page).
+We’ve written about how much packaging influences a customer’s experience.
 But it can increase their loyalty to your online shop, too.

 30% of the consumers in a recent survey said they are more likely to order again if their package came in a custom-printed box.
 Big spenders are particularly influenced by this: The more someone spends on online shopping per month, the more likely they are to be influenced by the box.